cuffyca/NNLBD/guide/faq.md

 We provide further configuration file details [here](#whats-the-basic-structure-of-a-configuration-file) and [here](./configuration_file.md).

 *NOTE: This assumes you've installed the necessary requirements to use the system.*

+# How can I change the GPU the system uses to run experiments? <a name="how_to_change_desired_gpu"></a>

+By default, our system runs all processes on `/gpu:0` if not specified otherwise.
+To change this to a desired GPU device, add the following setting to `global_settings` within your configuration file: `"device_name": "/gpu:x",` and change the value of `x` to your desired device ID (i.e. any integer value > 0).
+We provide an example of this change within a configuration file [here](#how-can-i-refine-an-existing-model).

 # How can I save a model? <a name="how_to_save_model"></a>